naddeok96/rowan_rank_net/README.md

 By logging the model's performance and hyperparameters to W&B, the code enables easy tracking and comparison of different hyperparameter configurations, and allows for seamless collaboration with teammates.

-For your convenience, I've also included the YAML file contents you provided.
 This YAML file is used to configure the hyperparameter sweep:

 ```yaml
 method: bayes